ksu-cs-textbooks/cis400/content/B-git-and-github/11-merge-conflicts.md

 }
 ```

 We need to do this for all conflicts in all conflicting files.
-Once they have all been resolved, we need to commit the changes with the command:
+Once they have all been resolved, we need to commit the changes with the commands:

 ```
+$ git add .
-$ git commit -a -m "Fixed merge conflicts"
+$ git commit -m "Fixed merge conflicts"
 ```